Fridays in May will take place in person each May Friday from May 2nd, 2025 to May 30th 2025.

 About Shawn:

 Shawn(ta) Smith-Cruz is an Assistant Curator and Associate Dean for Teaching, Learning, and Engagement at New York University Division of Libraries where she serves as the Faculty Diversity Search Liaison.
-Shawn is also an adjunct at Pratt School of information, teaching Reference & Instruction, and serving as a DEI Faculty Fellow, allowing her to steer this program.
-Shawn is a co-coordinator at the Lesbian Herstory Archives, a co-convenor of the Reference & Instruction Special Interest Group at METRO where she co-curated the Critical Pedagogy Symposium and Case Studies in Critical Pedagogy series.
-Shawn also co-steers the Conference of Academic Library Management (CALM Conference) and the Gender and Sexuality in Information Studies Colloquium (GSISC).
+Shawn is also an adjunct at Pratt School of information, teaching Reference & Instruction allowing her to steer this program.
+Shawn is a long-time volunteer at the Lesbian Herstory Archives, a co-convenor of the Reference & Instruction Special Interest Group at METRO where she co-curated the Critical Pedagogy Symposium and Case Studies in Critical Pedagogy series.
+Shawn is also the Managing Editor of Sinister Wisdom: A Lesbian Literary and Art Journal.
 She has a BS in Queer Women’s Studies from the CUNY Baccalaureate Program, an MFA in Creative Writing/Fiction, and an MLS with a focus on Archiving and Records Management from Queens College.
-Her forthcoming two-book series, Grabbing Tea: Queer Conversations in Archives and Practice and Queer Conversations in Identity and Libraries is awaiting publication with Litwin Books.
+Her two-book series was released in 2024: Grabbing Tea: Queer Conversations in Archives and Practice and Queer Conversations in Identity and Libraries by Litwin Books.

 3009 Broadway New York, NY 10027